convertSvg/svg-path-parse/README.md

 This is a small library to normalise SVG paths based on those normalised paths.

-Note: this package works with [path data](https://www.w3.org/TR/SVG11/paths.html#PathData) strings, not with full svg xml sources.
+Note: this package works with [path data](https://www.w3.org/TR/SVG11/paths.html#PathData) strings and [Paths](https://developer.mozilla.org/zh-CN/docs/Web/SVG/Tutorial/Paths), not with full svg xml sources.